PapiHack/paytech-php-client/README.md

 ## TODO

 - tests: cover all use cases
-- get the support team at paps.sn to clarify certain points
+- get the support team at paytech.sn to clarify certain points
 - use mock instead of hitting real endpoint

 ## Contributing